Kevin2599/geophysical_notes/README.md

 To read and write SEG-Y data in Python you need some library like  [ObsPy](https://github.com/obspy/obspy/wiki) or [Segpy](https://github.com/rob-smallshire/segpy/).

+I have included in this repo [a modified version of Segpy](https://github.com/aadm/geophysical_notes/blob/master/segypy.py) where I have simply collected all the scattered files of the original module (`segypy.py`, `header_definition.py`, `ibm_float.py`) into a single python file (`segypy.py`).

-I have had trouble using ObsPy in Canopy Express since it's not included in the distributio and you have to install it separately.
-In Windows, open a Canopy command prompt and type in the following commands:
+About ObsPy: I have had trouble in installing it under Canopy Express in Windows since it's not included in the distributio and you have to install it separately.
+This is how I managed to install it: pen a Canopy command prompt and type in the following commands:

     easy_install lxml
     easy_install sqlalchemy (*)